-18. I am the Township Clerk.
-Board members want me to change my minutes to include things that they never said.
+Board members want the clerk to change his minutes to include things that they never said.
 Can they do that?

 The Board majority has the right to approve its own minutes, but since the Clerk's office is generally the repository for all minutes, the Clerk can add his or her note at the end of the minutes if the Clerk believes that they are incorrect.